dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-2/index.md

 <span style="font-weight:bold;color:red;">error</span><span style="font-weight:bold;">:</span> could not compile `beast` (bin &quot;beast&quot;) due to 1 previous error
 ```

-We're taking ownership of `direction` when we wrote the `advance` methods function signature but the type `Direction`
+We're taking ownership of `direction` when we wrote the `advance` method's function signature but the type `Direction`
 isn't a copy type.
-But we're trying to pass direction by value to the `get_next_position` method twice which also is told to own it.
+Then we're trying to pass `direction` by value to the `get_next_position` method twice which is also told to own it.

 That's no good so let's fix that up.
-We don't need ownership, we just need to read the direction so a reference will do just fine:
+We don't need ownership, we can just pass `direction` by reference:

 ```rust {data-file="player.rs", data-fold="['1-14', '19-51', '55-87']", hl_lines=["15-18", 54]}
 use crate::{BOARD_HEIGHT, BOARD_WIDTH, Coord, Direction, Tile, board::Board};